Erudika/paraio.org/src/monolite/partials/010-userdefined.md

 > **Caution:** when defining your custom properties try to stick to basic Java types like `List`, `Map`,
 > `String`, `boolean`, etc. Complex property objects are **not supported**.
 This is due to the fact that
-> Para uses the `BeanUtils` class to set deserialize properties and it has no clue how to deserialize
+> Para uses `BeanUtils` to set property values and it has no clue how to deserialize
 > your complex objects, so keep it simple.

 You don't have to define common fields like `id` or `name` because they are already defined in the parent class.